huaweicloud-latam/migration-tool-map/README.md

 03-xxx indicates Huawei LATAM Cloud tools

 Please check the MAP Catalogue first, and select the tool for your specfic scenario.

+# 6. Service Support
+If you (Huawei Cloud Customers or Partners) have any questions or suggestions, please feel free to contact us by email.

+      mail:latamhwcloud@huawei.com

+Service Time: 5x8 hours (UTC-6)